-- a. providing a business case for your project, including the business opportunity, its expected impact on your business and its resilience - b. describing the scale and significance of the new industry or expansion of an existing industry - c. indicating the expected number and types of local jobs created by the project in the immediate and long term, including skill level and sustainability. - d. describing how the grant will impact your project, i.e. in terms of size, timing and reach and how you will measure the success of your project.
+- a. providing a business case for your project, including the business opportunity, its expected impact on your business and its resilience - describing the regional economic benefits of your project, impacts on supply chains and employment growth, including Indigenous business and employment growth outside your business - c. providing the expected number and types of local jobs to be created by the project in the immediate and long term, including skill level and sustainability - d. describing any broader regional social or environmental benefits of your project.
+Include whether your project is located in a 'Pilot Region of Growth' (as described in section 15) and/or is an Indigenous business. - e. describing how the grant will impact your project i.e. in terms of scale, timing and reach and how you will measure the success of your project